DillonSW/Capstone_Team_5/Reports/Experimentation.md

 The interface is able to let a user input information into the ID subsystem and provide the student with notifications while renting a device.
 The GUI must follow certain constraints determined during the design of the project.
 The team was not able to order a touchscreen for the project, but received a ubuntu 20.04 computer from the school IT department instead.

----
-### Constraints/Specifications
----
-Below is a list of the constraints for the GUI system.
- 1. UI must not operate at greater than 100 W because of PC output rating of USB-C [1].
- 2. UI must run Windows/Linux environment to run Kiosk application.
- 3. Must have HDMI or type C or USB port to connect to PC.
- 4. UI must be at least 15.6" (diagonal) because of the TIA (Totally Integrated Automation) Portal application.
- 5. UI must be anchored to prevent theft problems.

 Constraints C1-C3 are satisfied by the computer provided to the team by the IT department.

 Constraint C4 was satisfied by a personal laptop of a team member, where he programmed a custom PLC ladder logic program.